 National Audit Office of Finland - News

-A Workshop on Structural Balance – Uncertainty of Potential Output and Policy Implications will take place on March 2nd–3rd 2017, in Helsinki, Finland.
-The event will be hosted by the National Audit Office of Finland.
+A Workshop on Structural Balance – Uncertainty of Potential Output and Policy Implications took place on March 2nd–3rd 2017, in Helsinki, Finland.
+The event was hosted by the National Audit Office of Finland.

-This seminar will bring together some 30 professionals from a dozen of different national independent fiscal institutions (IFI members) around the Europe and from the top Finnish economic research institutions.
-Among participating IFI countries are Austria, Finland, Greece, Hungary, Italy, Latvia, Luxemburg, Malta, Serbia, Slovakia, Slovenia, and Spain.
-National experts will represent Ministry of Finance, The Bank of Finland, Research Institute of the Finnish Economy (Etla), Finland’s Economic Policy Council, and PPT Pellervo Economic Research.
+This seminar brought together some 30 professionals from a dozen of different national independent fiscal institutions (IFI members) around the Europe and from the top Finnish economic research institutions.
+Among participating IFI countries were Austria, Finland, Greece, Hungary, Italy, Latvia, Luxemburg, Malta, Serbia, Slovakia, Slovenia, and Spain.
+National experts represented Ministry of Finance, The Bank of Finland, Research Institute of the Finnish Economy (Etla), Finland’s Economic Policy Council, and PPT Pellervo Economic Research.

-Here are some of the topics which will be covered during the seminar:
+Here are some of the topics which were covered during the seminar:

 • Assessment of the EC methodology for the measurement of potential output: alternative specifications and country experiences